allegro/blog/_posts/2024-07-01-selenium-playwright-migration.md

 automation (Playwright for Java was released in March 2021, for Node.js slightly earlier — in January 2020) and is becoming more and more popular among testers.
 This is mainly because it is modern, simple and intuitive to use.
 From my perspective the key reason for Playwright's growing popularity is that many test framework features, which previously had to be implemented manually, are available out of the box with Playwright.
-For example: test retry mechanisms?
+For example: Test retry mechanisms?
 Absolutely.
 Test report generation?
 You bet.
 Parallel execution?
 Of course.

 But there's a catch.
 These features are primarily prepared for the Node.js environment.
-Playwright for the JVM environment is being developed as a secondary priority and does not offer its own powerful runner and such fancy functionalities, at least for now, requires manual implementation.
+Playwright for the JVM environment is being developed as a secondary priority and does not offer its own powerful runner and such fancy functionalities, at least for now, require manual implementation.

 So, is it worth switching from Selenium to Playwright in a JVM environment?
 Absolutely!
-As long as your existing framework includes the necessary, previously mentioned features and follows the Page Object Model (POM) principles.
+This is true as long as your existing framework includes the necessary features mentioned earlier and adheres to the Page Object Model (POM) principles.
+Later in the article, I will explain why.

 What is POM all about?
 POM's main advantage is that the test code is separated from the code responsible for interacting with the pages.
 POM is based on representing the structure of the tested web page in the form of classes/objects.
 Such an object then contains methods that represent the actions a